-Subpart F of 28 CFR Part 83 implements the statutory requirements of the Drug-Free Workplace Act of 1988.
-All recipients receiving awards from any Federal agency shall certify to that agency that they will maintain a drug-free workplace.
-A recipient who is an individual shall certify to the agency that his or her conduct of award activity will be drug free.
+Subpart F of 28 CFR Part 83 implements the statutory requirements of the Drug-Free Workplace Act of 1989.
+All recipients receiving awards from any Federal agency shall certify to that agency that they will maintain a drug-free workplace or in the case of a recipient, who is an individual, certifies to the agency that his or her conduct of award activity will be drug-free.
 If a recipient makes a false certification, the recipient is subject to suspension, termination, and debarment.

 - The State agency responsible for administering the block/formula award shall submit a drug-free workplace certification to the awarding agency and shall be responsible for obtaining a drug-free workplace certification from each State agency that is subawarded funds.
 Subrecipients that are not State agencies are not required to submit a drug-free workplace certification.

 - A recipient is required to make the required certification for each award.
 The one exception to this rule is that a recipient which is a State, including a State agency, may elect to make a single annual certification to each awarding agency from which it obtains awards, rather than making a separate certification for each award or workplace.
 Only one such annual certification needs to be made to each Federal agency which will cover all of that State agency's workplaces.